45th annual DCMF: July 21-23, 2023!

 Alumni

-DCMF is famous for presenting Canadian artists shortly before they develop into household names.
-We are deeply proud of our Festival alumni, many of whom have gone on to receive the highest of national and international accolades.
+We are deeply proud of our Festival alumni, many of whom have gone on to receive the highest of national and international accolades and become household names.
 A selection of past performers includes:

-Wintersleep, Lido Pimienta, Basia Bulat, Black Mountain, Tanya Tagaq, Leonard Sumner, Kaia Kater, Elisapie, Andy Shauf, Pierre Kwenders, The Weather Station, Buffy Sainte-Marie, Cris Derksen, Julie Doiron, Jen Grant, Jennifer Castle, Cousins, Cadence Weapon, The Jerry Cans, Diyet, DIANA, Baby Eagle, Bruce Cockburn, Blue Rodeo, the Constantines, the Rheostatics, The Deep Dark Woods, Jane Siberry, Born Ruffians, Sylvia Tyson, Elliott Brood, the Weakerthans, Fred Penner, Owen Pallett, Pokey Lafarge & The South City Three, the Sadies, Natalie Macmaster, Bell Orchestre, Sunset Rubdown, Terra Lightfoot, Rich Aucoin, Shotgun Jimmie, the Skydiggers, Doug Paisley, Colin Stetson, Corb Lund, The Pack A.D., Wanda Jackson, and more.
+Wintersleep, Lido Pimienta, Basia Bulat, Black Mountain, Tanya Tagaq, Leonard Sumner, Kaia Kater, Elisapie, Andy Shauf, Pierre Kwenders, The Weather Station, Buffy Sainte-Marie, Cris Derksen, Julie Doiron, Jen Grant, Jennifer Castle, Cousins, Cadence Weapon, The Jerry Cans, Diyet, DIANA, Baby Eagle, Bruce Cockburn, Blue Rodeo, the Constantines, the Rheostatics, The Deep Dark Woods, Jane Siberry, Born Ruffians, Sylvia Tyson, The Undertakin’ Daddies, Old Man Luedecke, Shotgun & Jaybird, Elliott Brood, The Weakerthans, Fred Penner, Owen Pallett, Pokey Lafarge & The South City Three, the Sadies, Natalie Macmaster, Bell Orchestre, Sunset Rubdown, Terra Lightfoot, Rich Aucoin, Shotgun Jimmie, the Skydiggers, Doug Paisley, Colin Stetson, Corb Lund, The Pack A.D., Wanda Jackson, and more.
 Click here for more!

 Board of Directors